sanity-io/sanity/README.md

 sanity init
 ```

-Then check out the [documentation](https://www.sanity.io/docs) to customize your schema.
-When you're happy just `sanity deploy` and head over to the [sanity.io](https://www.sanity.io/manage) to invite editors.
-While they're merrily content managing you could then check out a [sample front-end](#sample-frontends).
+Then check out the [schema documentation](https://www.sanity.io/docs/content-studio/the-schema) and customize your data structure.
+When you're happy, just `sanity deploy` to host the editor with us and head over to [sanity.io](https://www.sanity.io/manage) to invite editors.

+As they're merrily content managing you can start setting up a front-end to render your data based on one of the [demos](#sample-frontends) we have available.

+Feel totally free to [ping us on Gitter](https://gitter.im/sanity-io/sanity) for a chat should you have questions along the way!

 ## Key Features